-A recent database project on irregular migration in the European Union provided detailed estimates indicating that migrants in irregular situations number between 2.8 and 6 million, giving a range of 6% to 12% of total stocks.
-These figures indicate that the number and proportion of migrants in irregular situations are far fewer than some politicians, government officials and media reports have asserted.
-However, clear indications of trends in irregular migration to, from or in Europe since the crisis set in are difficult to discern.
-However, the situation of migrants in irregular situations remains an important policy concern from a range of perspectives.
+Recent research on irregular migration in the European Union produced estimates that migrants in irregular situations number between 1.9 and 3.8 million in the EU-27, giving a range of 7% to 13% of total migrants, and 0.39% to 0.77% of total population.
+These figures indicate that the number and proportion of migrants in irregular situations are far fewer than some politicians, government officials and media reports asserted.
+Clear indications of new trends in irregular migration to, from or in Europe since the crisis set in are difficult to discern.